 The Headteacher is responsible for the overall management of the School and for the management of concerns and allegations about staff.
-The Headteacher ensures that the School's policies and procedures relating to safeguarding (particularly those concerning referrals of cases of suspected abuse and neglect) and child protection are understood and followed by all staff
+The Headteacher ensures that the School's policies and procedures relating to safeguarding and child protection are understood and followed by all staff.